John Verney (author): Early life and education

 Verney was born in London on 30 September 1913, the son of Ralph Verney, who later went on to become secretary to the Speaker of the House of Commons and was created 1st Baronet Verney, of Eaton Square in 1946, and Janette Cheveria Hamilton (née Walker), an Australian heiress.
 He spent part of his early childhood in India, where his father was serving as military secretary to the Viceroy, Lord Chelmsford.
 Educated at Eton College, Verney read History at Christ Church, Oxford, taking a 3rd-class degree, and then spent a year training at the Architectural Association in London.
 Before the outbreak of war he worked as an assistant director with both Charles Laughton and Robert Donat.

 Military service in the Second World War

 As a member of the North Somerset Yeomanry, Verney was called up at the outbreak of war in September 1939.
-Commissioned as a Lieutenant, he served initially in Palestine before taking part in the invasion of Syria in 1941 and the Western Desert campaign in 1942.
-Verney then volunteered for the Special Air Service (SAS), as a member of which he took part in ‘Operation Swann’ in July 1943, parachuting into Sardinia to attack and destroy German aircraft stationed on the island.
+Commissioned as a lieutenant, he served initially in Palestine before taking part in the invasion of Syria in 1941 and the Western Desert campaign in 1942.
+Verney then volunteered for the Special Boat Service (SBS), as a member of which he took part in Operation Hawthorn in July 1943, parachuting into Sardinia to attack and destroy German aircraft stationed on the island.
 He was captured, but along with two others he escaped from a train and managed to rejoin the Eighth Army after three months hiding out in the Abruzzi mountains.
-He went on to see service in France and Germany as a major in the Royal Armoured Corps.
+He saw service in France and Germany as a major in the Royal Armoured Corps.
 He was awarded the Military Cross in 1944, and the Légion d'honneur in 1945.